BIDS/2015-06-04-berkeley/shell/instructors.md

 *   Super cool online resource!  http://explainshell.com/ will dissect any shell command you type in and display help text for each piece.

-*	How to use the materials in the shell-novice repository (or, lesson planning)
+*	How to use the materials in the shell-intermediate repository (or, lesson planning)
 	* For a great general list of tips, see [this swcarpentry blog post](http://software-carpentry.org/blog/2015/03/teaching-tips.html)
 	* Use the `data` directory for in-workshop exercises and live coding examples.
-	You can clone the shell-novice directory or use the `Download ZIP` button on the right to get the entire repository; we also now provide a zip file of the `data` directory that can be downloaded on its own from the repository by right-click + save.
+	You can clone the shell-intermediate directory or use the `Download ZIP` button on the right to get the entire repository; we also now provide a zip file of the `data` directory that can be downloaded on its own from the repository by right-click + save.
 See the "Get Ready" box